Our team has extensive experience in not-for-profit, corporate and the public sector environments.

 Amanda has an unparalleled network of media contacts and uses journalistic skills to create nuanced communications for different audiences, including internal stakeholders, corporate partners, government and media.

-Gloria is the most recent addition to the Momentum2 team.
-Originally an intern in 2018, Gloria's talents were quickly spotted and she was recruited to become part of the team.
-She works across a number of clients, including Collette, the Australian Geographic Awards and the Australian National Maritime Museum.
+Amelia is the most recent addition to the Momentum2 team.
+She started as an intern in 2020 and has since been recruited to join the team.
+Amelia works across a number of clients including Bridging the Gap Foundation, Good Things Foundation, Energus and Willoughby City Council.

 Biarta is a communications and marketing consultant who has worked for agencies in Sydney and London, as well as in-house corporate partnerships and philanthropy roles for the Australian Museum and the National Art School.